ethereumjs/ethereumjs-monorepo/packages/client/kiln/README.md

 npm install -g @ethereumjs/client
 ```

-Note that you eventually want to adopt the `config` download and accordingly modify the config file access paths as well as start the client just with `ethereumjs` instad of using the `npm run client:start` GitHub start command (also leave the inbetween `--` to forward the client config options).
+Note that you eventually want to adopt the `config` download and accordingly modify the config file access paths as well as start the client just with `ethereumjs` instead of using the `npm run client:start` GitHub start command (also leave the in-between `--` to forward the client config options).

 #### Docker